 16. Suppose the customer is not happy about the quality of the project outcomes.
 How do you handle the situation?
 What is your way of handling an unhappy stakeholder?

 As a project manager, you will be answerable when the customers are unhappy about the project outcomes.
 While you answer this project management interview question, you should be able to reveal how much you value the customers and that you would accept their authority without being critical.
-You can say that you will try to make the necessary modifications that the customer is looking for.
+You can say that you will try to make the necessary modifications the customer wants.
 You can explain the steps you have taken to ensure regular interaction with the customer throughout the project.
 Also, you can say that you will communicate effectively to make the customer understand that the outcomes are within the scope of the project.

 17. What is your strategy to deal with internal conflicts among the team members?

 Here, the interviewer is trying to understand your mediation skills and how impartial you are while resolving conflicts.
-You can explain why there is a necessity to listen to both the parties and understand both perspectives.
-Your answer should include how you convince both the parties to come to a conclusion that works best for the project at hand and delivers a win-win situation.
+You can explain why there is necessary to listen to both parties and understand both perspectives.
+Your answer should include how you convince both parties to come to a conclusion that works best for the project at hand and delivers a win-win situation.
 Also, it would help if you communicate how you ensure that both of them are not benefitting at the loss of the other.

 18. Define processes and process groups in a project management framework.